 \subsection{Limitations}

 While the framework does not remove the need for technical proficiency in undertaking the analysis, it provides a structure that anyone can adopt.
 Methods such as network-based topic modelling can be computationally demanding when dealing with vast quantities of data.
 We propose that to overcome computational concerns, data can be sampled.
 Yet, with advances in computational power, these may become issues of the past.
-While social media gives everyone a voice, socioeconomic factors influence different demographics' presences online.
-This introduces biases into the results we find, and as such, it is important to keep these biases when drawing conclusions from these result.
+While social media gives everyone a voice, socioeconomic factors influence different demographics' presence online.
+This introduces biases into the results we find, and as such, it is important to be aware of these biases when drawing conclusions from these results.
 However, the DAPMAV framework enables us to serve minority demographics if they participate in specific online communities, as applying this framework to those communities would allow for a greater understanding of their unique issues.
-Geographic health system boundaries are drawn where social media boundaries are not.
-We have analysed prostate cancer data from a global source, finding a global view of prostate cancer experience.
-Local health systems will face a variety of challenges.
-Some of these challenges will be unique; however, many will be reflective of what we find across the globe.
-By analysing data from various countries, the DAPMAV framework would allow us to consider the differences across countries.